Aman-8343/React/README.md

 # Basic-react
-this is for my basic react practice
+this is for my basic react practice and small react projects